rcalxrc08/PatternVectors.jl/page/index.md

 And you are ready to go!

 In case you want to use your new pattern in AD applications you will have to provide two additional implementations:
-- ChainRulesCore.rrule(::Type{ZeroPattern}, args...): the rrule for the constructor of your newly defined pattern.
+- ChainRulesCore.rrule(::Type{MyNewPattern}, args...): the rrule for the constructor of your newly defined pattern.
 - pattern\_to\_vector\_pullback: the rrule to convert from pattern to array.

 For more details have a look at the already implemented types.